-After the initial report on 2/15, more families reached out to 6ABC News.
-“Lots of parents have reached out to us asking what to do, desperate for answers, because some say after their children were prescribed MiraLAX off label, the behavioral issues started – from depression to anger, anxiety and mood swings.”
+After the initial report on 2/15/17, more families reached out to 6ABC News.
+“Lots of parents have reached out to us asking what to do, desperate for answers because some say after their children were prescribed MiraLAX off-label, the behavioral issues started – from depression to anger, anxiety and mood swings.”

-The FDA is continuing their study.
+The FDA is continuing its study.
 This article lists the details of the study, which is being conducted at the Children’s Hospital of Philadelphia.
 Meanwhile, outraged parents have formed a Facebook support group.
 This article is worth a read for some of the stunning comments made by William T. Gerson, MD: